joeavanzato/omni/README.md

         skip downloading missing files contained inside 'commands' section of the config file -prepare
-        executes commands on localhost listed in the 'prepare' section of the config file -targets string
+        executes commands on localhost listed in the 'prepare' section of the config file -tags string
+        comma-separated list of tags to filter the config file by - if not specified, all commands will be executed (default "*")
+  -targets string
         comma-separated list of targets OR file-path to line-delimited targets - if not specified, will query for all enabled computer devices (default "all")
   -timeout int